ser-gi-o/laranx-docs/src/attribution.md

 # Attribution
-Thanks to these wonderful companies, projects and resources that make LaraNx possible:
+Thanks to these companies, projects and resources that make LaraNx possible:

 ## Resources
 - [Hero Icons](https://heroicons.com/)